maheshJosephSadashiv/com.dev.video-search-engine/README.md

-# SceneTrace - Video Search and Indexing
+# Video Search and Indexing

 ## Overview
 This project is a comprehensive solution for searching and indexing video content.
 It allows users to quickly find relevant videos and the exact timestamp within those videos, based on a short query video snippet.